hacaravan/CV/README.md

 _Catering Assistant/Team Leader_

 - Coordinating efficient team efforts to provide best possible service and allow for quick turn around
-- Liaising between event organisers, kitchen and front-of-house staff
+- Liaising with customers to ensure events were set up as they intended

 ## Education